Offshore Islands Development Act

 2. A certificate issued by the local township office or other government authorities.

-The neighbor attesters or the chief described in the Subparagraph 3 of preceding Paragraph should have, during the period of occurrence to be proved, had registered as permanent residents at address(es) located in, or the village adjacent to, the land to be returned and had the capacity of a natural and juridical person.
+The neighbor attesters or the chief described in the subparagraph 3 of preceding paragraph should have, during the period of occurrence to be proved, had registered as permanent residents at address(es) located in, or the village adjacent to, the land to be returned and had capacity to make juridical acts.
 In addition, they should in conjunction with the obligee be present at the scene to survey and verify the limits.
 The application for the return of the land should be dismissed, if any certifier did not present after being notified twice by the local land administration.
 The certificates described above should specify that the area of the land has been approximately measured and that the results are facts of each attester’s personal observation, rather than speculations.
 If an attester’s household register had been relocated to other place during occupancy certified by the attester, the applicant should seek another attester to make up the deficiency.

-If certified documents to support the application for return of land described in Paragraph 1 are insufficient, the local land administration who supervises the related land should give notices to the applicant and request the applicant to provide amendment and complement to the insufficiency within three months.
+If certified documents to support the application for return of land described in paragraph 1 are insufficient, the local land administration who supervises the related land should give notices to the applicant and request the applicant to provide amendment and complement to the insufficiency within three months.
 If the applicant cannot, or does not, provide amendment and complement to the insufficiency, the application should be dismissed.
-After having been verified by the local land administration, announced to the public for six months, and notified land managing authorities, without anyone raising any objection by the expiration of the announcement, the ownership of the land should be transferred by the local land administration supervising the related land.
-If the original land managing authorities have the need to continue using the land, the managing authorities should, according to law, apply to the landowner for a land tenure, procurement, or expropriation.
+After having been verified by the local land administration, announced to the public for six months, and notified land administration authority, without anyone raising any objection by the expiration of the announcement, the ownership of the land should be transferred by the local land administration supervising the related land.
+If the original land administration authority has the need to continue using the land, it should, according to law, apply to the landowner for a land tenure, procurement, or expropriation.

-The local land administration should review the case described in preceding Paragraph in conjunction with the local county government, the land managing authorities, and relevant authorities.
-During the period of announcement, if someone raises an objection, the matters should be mediated, mutatis mutandis, in accordance with Paragraph 2, Article 59 of the Land Act.
+The local land administration should review the case described in preceding paragraph in conjunction with the local county government, the land administration authority, and relevant authorities.
+During the period of announcement, if someone raises an objection, the matters should be conciliation, mutatis mutandis, in accordance with paragraph 2 of Article 59 of the Land Act.

-The application for the return of land specified in Paragraph 1 is not subject to the restrictions of Article 52 and 53 of the Urban Planning Law, Article 25 of the Land Act, Article 28, 33, and 35 of the National Property Act, or administrative legislation of public property specified by the local government.
+The application for the return of land specified in paragraph 1 shall not be subject to the restrictions of Articles 52 and 53 of the Urban Planning Law, Article 25 of the Land Act, Articles 28, 33, and 35 of the National Property Act, or laws and regulations of public property specified by the local government.

-An applicant when he applies for the first registration of an unregistered land that he had acquired to the real property by adverse possession but later lost the possession due to being enclosed in a minefield described in Paragraph 1 should be deemed to have uninterrupted possession of the land.
-The provisions of Paragraph 3 and 4 should apply, mutatis mutandis, to the requirements of the registration, such as the amendment and complement to insufficient evidence for review, the period of announcement, attester’s eligibility, etc.
+An applicant when he/she applies for the first registration of an unregistered land that he/she had acquired to the real property by adverse possession but later lost the possession due to being enclosed in a minefield described in paragraph 1 should be deemed to have uninterrupted possession of the land.
+The paragraphs 3 and 4 should apply, mutatis mutandis, to the requirements of the registration, such as the amendment and complement to insufficient evidence for review, the period of announcement, attester’s eligibility, etc.

 Article 10

-Goods sold and delivered locally or services provided locally by business operators in the Penghu, Kinmen, Matsu, Ludao (Green Island), Lanyu, and Liuqiu areas shall be exempted from business tax.
+Goods sold and delivered locally or services provided locally by business entity(entities) in the Penghu, Kinmen, Matsu, Ludao (Green Island), Lanyu, and Liuqiu areas shall be exempted from business tax.

 Article 10-1

-To promote tourism in Offshore Islands, persons establishing Offshore Island duty-free stores in the Penghu, Kinmen, Matsu, Ludao (Green Island), Lanyu, and Liuqiu areas shall, after obtaining approval from the competent authority of the local county (city) government, apply to the customs authorities for registration to conduct the sale to visitors of goods to be taken out of the Offshore Island area.
+To promote tourism in offshore islands, those who establish offshore island duty-free stores in the Penghu, Kinmen, Matsu, Ludao (Green Island), Lanyu, and Liuqiu areas shall, after obtaining approval from the county (city) competent authority, shall register with Customs to conduct the sale to visitors of goods to be taken out of offshore islands.

-Goods imported and stored for sale by Offshore Island duty-free stores shall be bonded and stored in bonded warehouses in accordance with the provisions of the Customs Act.
+Goods imported and stored for sale by offshore island duty-free stores shall be bonded and stored in bonded warehouses in accordance with the Customs Act.

-Goods purchased from abroad or from a bonded area that are brought in and stored for sale by an Offshore Island duty-free store, sold to a visitor within the range of a certain monetary value or quantity, and taken by the visitor out of the Offshore Island area, shall be exempted from customs duty, commodity tax, tobacco and alcohol tax, and the health and welfare surcharge on tobacco products.
+Goods purchased from abroad or from a bonded area that are brought in and stored for sale by an offshore island duty-free store, sold to a visitor within the range of a certain monetary value or quantity, and taken by the visitor out of offshore islands, shall be exempted from customs duty, commodity tax, tobacco and alcohol tax, and the Health and Welfare Surcharges of tobacco products.

-Domestically manufactured goods that are brought in and stored for sale by an Offshore Island duty-free store, sold to a visitor within the range of a certain monetary value or quantity, and taken by the visitor out of the Offshore Island area, shall be exempted from commodity tax, tobacco and alcohol tax, and the health and welfare surcharge on tobacco products.
+Domestically manufactured goods that are brought in and stored for sale by an offshore island duty-free store, sold to a visitor within the range of a certain monetary value or quantity, and taken by the visitor out of offshore islands, shall be exempted from commodity tax, tobacco and alcohol tax, and the Health and Welfare Surcharges of tobacco products.

-Regulations concerning the qualifying conditions, application procedures, registration of and changes in the establishment of Offshore Island duty-free stores, the monetary values and quantities as referred to in Paragraphs 4 and 6 above, the persons to whom sales may be made, the customs clearance procedures, the management of the delivery of goods, and other matters requiring compliance, shall be prescribed by the Ministry of Finance.
+Regulations concerning the qualifying conditions, application procedures, registration of and changes in the establishment of offshore island duty-free stores, the monetary values and quantities as referred to in paragraph 4 and paragraph 6, the persons to whom sales may be made, the customs clearance procedures, the management of the delivery of goods, and other matters requiring compliance, shall be prescribed by the Ministry of Finance.

-If an Offshore Island duty-free store violates the regulations concerning application for or change or re-issuance of registration, the monetary value and quantity of sales or persons to whom sales may be made, customs clearance procedures, the management of the delivery of goods, or other matters requiring compliance, as referred to in the preceding paragraph, the customs authorities may issue a warning and require correction within a specified time or impose a fine of between NT$6,000 and NT$30,000.
-A fine may be imposed for each violation.
-A shop that has been fined three times but has still failed to make the requisite correction may be punished by suspension of business for between three months and one year.
+If an offshore island duty-free store violates the regulations concerning application for or change or re-issuance of registration, the monetary value and quantity of sales or persons to whom sales may be made, customs clearance procedures, the management of the delivery of goods, or other matters requiring compliance, as referred to in the preceding paragraph, Customs may issue a warning or impose a fine of not less than NT$ 6,000 and not more than NT$30,000 and may order an improvement within a certain period of time; the fine shall be charged per violation in case of failure to improve before the given deadline.
+If there is no improvement after three penalties, may be punished by suspension of business for between three months and one year.

-Where the quantity or monetary value of goods sold to a visitor by an Offshore Island duty-free store exceeds the limits as referred to in Paragraphs 4 and 6 above, the buyer may not take the goods out of the Offshore Island area until after making supplementary payment of customs duty, commodity tax, tobacco and alcohol tax, the health and welfare surcharge on tobacco products, and business tax, as calculated in accordance with the provisions of the Customs Act, the Commodity Tax Act, the Tobacco and Alcohol Tax Act, and the Value-added and Non-value-added Business Tax Act.
+Where the quantity or the amount of goods sold to a visitor by an offshore island duty-free store exceeds the limits as referred to in paragraph 4 and paragraph 6, the buyer may not take the goods out of offshore islands until after making supplementary payment of customs duty, commodity tax, tobacco and alcohol tax, the Health and Welfare Surcharges of tobacco products, and business tax, as calculated in accordance with the Customs Act, the Commodity Tax Act, the Tobacco and Alcohol Tax Act, and the Value-added and Non-value-added Business Tax Act.

 Article 10-2

-Before an Offshore Island may be opened to the establishment of tourist casinos, a local referendum thereon must be held in accordance with the Referendum Act, and more than half of the valid votes cast in the referendum must be votes of approval.
-However, the validity of the referendum result shall not require votes to have been cast by at least half of the eligible voters in the county or city.
+Before an offshore island may be opened to the establishment of tourist casinos, a local referendum thereon must be held in accordance with the Referendum Act, and more than half of the valid votes cast in the referendum must be votes of approval.
+However, the validity of the referendum result shall not require votes to have been cast by at least half of the eligible voters in the in the county (city).

 Tourist casinos as referred to in the preceding paragraph shall be established within international tourist resort zones.
 The facilities in international tourist resort zones shall also include international tourist hotels, tourism and travel facilities, international conference and exhibition facilities, shopping malls and other service facilities related to developing tourism.

-Applications for plans to invest in international tourist resort zones shall be submitted to the central government authority in charge of tourism.
-The time schedule, review and approval standards, related procedures and other matters in respect of such applications shall be decided by the central tourism authority and publicly announced after submission to and approval by the Executive Yuan.
+Applications for plans to invest in international tourist resort zones shall be submitted to the central competent authority of tourism.
+The time schedule, review and approval standards, related procedures and other matters in respect of such applications shall be decided by the central competent authority of tourism and publicly announced after submission to and approval by the Executive Yuan.

 Application procedures, establishment standards, license issuance, license fees, special gaming tax, relevant supervision and administration, and other such matters concerning tourist casinos shall be separately prescribed by law.

-The provisions of the Offenses of Gambling Chapter of the Criminal Code shall not apply to the legally authorized operation of tourist casinos and engagement in gaming activities in accordance with the preceding paragraphs.
+The Offenses of Gambling Chapter of the Criminal Code do not apply to the legally authorized operation of tourist casinos and engagement in gaming activities in accordance with the preceding paragraph.

 Article 11

-Subject to the principle of not impeding national defense or the military security of Offshore Islands, the armed forces or military units stationed on Offshore Islands shall actively cooperate with all construction projects on the Offshore Islands, and shall constantly review their military defenses and improve military control measures that are out of keeping with the times.
+Subject to the principles of not impeding national defense and the military security of offshore islands, the armed forces or military units stationed on offshore islands shall actively cooperate with all construction projects on the offshore islands, and shall constantly review their military defenses and improve military control measures that are out of keeping with the times.

-For the purpose of handling matters as referred to in the preceding paragraph, the Executive Yuan shall convene regular yearly review and discussion meetings of the Ministry of National Defense, related ministries and commissions, representatives of local public opinion, and persons of standing in society, to come up with concrete measures in support of Offshore Island construction and development.
+For the purpose of handling matters as referred to in the preceding paragraph, the Executive Yuan shall convene regular yearly review and discussion meetings of the Ministry of National Defense, related ministries and commissions, representatives of local public opinion, and persons of standing in society, to provide concrete measures in support of offshore islands construction and development.

 Article 12

-Where the lack of a school on an Offshore Island necessitates a student going to the main island of Taiwan or another Offshore Island to receive compulsory education, his two-way travel expenses shall be subsidized from a budget allocated by the Ministry of Education.
-But when, due to transportation and communication factors, a student is unable to return the same day to the Offshore Island on which he resides, he may use this travel allowance to pay the necessary living expenses for staying in the area in which his school is situated.
+Where the lack of a school on an offshore island necessitates a student going to the main island of Taiwan or another offshore island to receive compulsory education, his/her two- way travel expenses shall be subsidized from a budget allocated by the Ministry of Education.
+But when, due to transportation and communication factors, a student is unable to return the same day to the offshore island on which he/she resides, he/she may use this travel allowance to pay the necessary living expenses for staying in the area in which his/her school is situated.

 Article 12-1

-The actual year limits of service described in the preceding Paragraph should deduct each the seniority in a position retained without pay, in addition to the seniority during parental leave without pay or a position retained without pay due to being conscripted.
-The seniority is limited to actual years of service at the school the teacher is currently serving.
+The exact years of service described in the preceding paragraph should deduct the service seniority in a position retained without pay, in addition to the service seniority during parental leave without pay or a position retained without pay due to being conscripted.
+The service seniority is limited to actual years of service at the school the teacher is currently serving.

 Article 13

-To maintain the safety and health of the residents of Offshore Islands, the Executive Yuan shall allocate a budget for subsidizing the establishment of medical institutions, nursing institutions, long-term care institutions, and other medical institutions on Offshore Islands, and for recruiting doctors in specialist departments that are under-staffed in Offshore Island areas, and shall prescribe regulations for the provision of special incentives and assistance.
+To maintain the safety and health of the residents of offshore islands, the Executive Yuan shall allocate a budget for subsidizing the establishment of medical institutions, nursing institutions, long-term care institutions, and other medical institutions on offshore islands, and for recruiting doctors in specialist departments that are under-staffed in offshore islands, and shall prescribe regulations for special incentive and assistance.

-The self-payment requirement of National Health Insurance premiums for residents of Offshore Islands aged 65 and over shall be paid from a budget allocated by the central government.
+The self-payment premiums requirement of the national health insurance beneficiaries for residents of offshore islands aged 65 and over shall be paid from a budget allocated by the central government.

 The central competent authority shall allocate a budget to subsidize expenses of physically and mentally disabled and elderly persons who have need for receiving long-term care services.

-To protect the dignity and health of elderly persons on Offshore Islands, the central competent authority shall provide each senior citizen with a two-yearly physical examination that is comparable to health checks provided for civil servants, and the central competent authority shall allocate a budget to subsidize the difference in cost between such physical examination and the health checks provided for senior citizens by the competent authorities of special municipalities and counties (cities) in the current year under the Senior Citizens Welfare Act.
+To protect the dignity and health of elderly persons on offshore islands, the central competent authority shall provide each senior citizen with a two-yearly physical examination that is comparable to health checks provided for civil servants, and the central competent authority shall allocate a budget to subsidize the difference in cost between such physical examination and the health checks provided for senior citizens by the competent authorities of special municipality and county (city) in the current year under the Senior Citizens Welfare Act.

 Article 14

-Charges for water and electric power consumption on Offshore Islands shall be levied at the average rates applicable on the main island of Taiwan.
-Reasonable losses sustained by utility operators in consequence of the setting of such rates shall, after review and approval by the central governing authorities of the target enterprises, be subsidized from budgets allocated for such purpose.
+Charges for water and electric power consumption on offshore islands shall be levied at the average rates applicable on the main island of Taiwan.
+Reasonable losses sustained by utility operators in consequence of the setting of such rates shall, after review and approval by the central competent authority, be subsidized from budgets allocated for such purpose.
 However, charges for the electric power consumption of the self-use residences of the residents of the Lanyu area shall be exempted from collection.

 Article 15

-The central government shall allocate a budget exclusively for Offshore Island development expenditures pursuant to this Act.
+The central government shall allocate a budget exclusively for offshore islands development expenditures pursuant to this Act.
 If such budget is insufficient, it may be supplemented from the Offshore Islands Development Fund.

 Article 15-1

-To promote fast and convenient external transportation for residents of Offshore Island areas, all charges for transportation between Offshore Islands and the main island of Taiwan shall be subsidized from a central government budget allocated for this purpose, and ticket subsidies shall not be less than 30 percent of ticket prices.
+To promote fast and convenient external transportation for residents of offshore islands, all charges for transportation between offshore islands and the main island of Taiwan shall be subsidized from the central government budget allocated for this purpose, and ticket subsidies shall not be less than 30 percent of ticket prices.

 Regulations for ticket subsidies as referred to in the preceding paragraph shall be drawn up by the Ministry of Transportation and Communications and submitted to the Executive Yuan for approval.